demisto/content/Packs/Cybersixgill-ActionableAlerts/Integrations/CybersixgillActionableAlerts/README.md

 ## Use Cases
 Fetch Incidents & Events

-## Configure Cybersixgill on Demisto
+## Configure Cybersixgill on XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for Cybersixgill.